Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

 is always negative.
-Thus, the long-range Coulomb interaction always tends to suppresses $z$-RVP.
-Considering initially both of long-range Coulomb interaction and $z$-RVP, the flow of $\Delta_{3}$ is presented in Fig.~\ref{Fig:VRGCoulombRVP3}.
-We find that for $\Delta_{30}>\Delta_{30}^{*}$, $\Delta_{3}$ grows with lowering of the energy scale, but begins to decrease if the runing parameter $\ell$ is large enough, and always approaches to zero in the lowest energy limit.
-Thus, the system is always is in SM phase if both of long-range Coulomb interaction and $z$-RVP are considered.
-The remarkable suppression effect of long-range Coulomb for $z$-RVP should result from the specifical energy dispersion of 3D anisotropic Weyl fermions.
+Thus, the long-range Coulomb interaction always tends to suppress $z$-RVP.
+Considering initially both of Coulomb interaction and $z$-RVP, the flow of $\Delta_{3}$ is presented in figure~\ref{Fig:VRGCoulombRVP3}.
+We find that for $\Delta_{3,0}>\Delta_{3,0}^{*}$, $\Delta_{3}$ grows with lowering of the energy scale at first, but begins to decrease if the running parameter $\ell$ is large enough, and always approaches to zero in the lowest energy limit.
+Thus, the system is always is in SM phase if both of Coulomb interaction and $z$-RVP are considered.
+The remarkable suppression effect of Coulomb interaction for $z$-RVP should result from the special energy dispersion of 3D anisotropic Weyl fermions.